Photo: Huntsville Main Street by Bryan Dearsley / LuxuryOntario

 City - 15575490.json

-Commissions may be earned from LuxuryOntario’s affiliate partner links
+Updated July 15, 2024 / Commissions may be earned from LuxuryOntario’s affiliate partner links

-Though often overshadowed by the allure of larger places to visit like Toronto and Ottawa, these smaller locales have their own unique appeal that sets them apart.
-From the lakeside tranquillity of Cobourg and Goderich to the cultural overtones of Stratford, from the Mennonite roots of St Jacobs to the picture-worthy island scenery of Gananoque, these towns offer experiences that resonate deeply with those seeking a blend of relaxation, adventure, and a touch of luxury.
+From the lakeside tranquillity of Cobourg and Goderich to the cultural overtones of Stratford, from the Mennonite roots of St Jacobs to the picture-worthy island scenery of Gananoque, these towns offer fun things to do that resonate deeply with those seeking a blend of relaxation and adventure, topped off with a touch of luxury.

 Whether you’re an intrepid traveller, a history buff, or simply looking for a fun day trip or weekend escape, read through our list of the best small towns in Ontario for ideas and inspiration.